- Learn about a Service in Kubernetes

 A Kubernetes Service is an abstraction layer which defines a logical set of Pods and enables external traffic exposure, load balancing and service discovery for those Pods.

 Services and Labels

 A Service routes traffic across a set of Pods.
-Services are the abstraction that allow pods to die and replicate in Kubernetes without impacting your application.
-Discovery and routing among dependent Pods (such as the frontend and backend components in an application) is handled by Kubernetes Services.
+Services are the abstraction that allows pods to die and replicate in Kubernetes without impacting your application.
+Discovery and routing among dependent Pods (such as the frontend and backend components in an application) are handled by Kubernetes Services.

 Services match a set of Pods using labels and selectors, a grouping primitive that allows logical operation on objects in Kubernetes.
 Labels are key/value pairs attached to objects and can be used in any number of ways: